DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>I go back and forth on this album and it&#x27;s hard to pinpoint why.
 The memory of *Eve: Romance* is not super positive, but when I go back and listen to individual songs, they&#x27;re all pretty great.
 I have the entire thing liked on sp*tify and that isn&#x27;t me being lazy.
 Bibi does a great job keeping you interested throughout the record, and there&#x27;s plenty of variation in genre, themes, instruments, even languages from song to song.
 Every song sounds like it could be a single.
 Perhaps it&#x27;s that diversity that holds the entire album back.
-There&#x27;s so many good ideas and so many songs competing for your attention, yet after many listens, I don&#x27;t see them fitting together to make a cohesive album.
+There&#x27;s so many good ideas and so many songs competing for your attention, yet after many listens, I don&#x27;t see them fitting together to make a cohesive album. <br>
 Another possibility that is far less flattering to my image as a famous and respected music critic /s is that the album cover neither looks professional or appropriate for the seriousness and maturity of the work within it.
 The cover gives 14-year-old bedroom pop wannabe on soundcloud.
-Shoot me.
+Shoot me. <br>
 One random positive comment I have though is that it&#x27;s nice to have a kpop artist be uncontrollably horny for a change. </p>
   </div>